ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 #### Setup

-Please note that this example uses my own star nodes — however, those won't necessarily always be accessible there.
+Please note that this how-to uses example star nodes — however, those won't necessarily always be accessible.
 Currently it's important to either find a reliable star node or host your own.
 You can host your own quite simply by following the instructions [here](https://github.com/libp2p/js-libp2p-webrtc-star#rendezvous-server-aka-signaling-server) for a native setup and [here](https://github.com/libp2p/js-libp2p-webrtc-star/blob/master/DEPLOYMENT.md) for a Docker container which includes Nginx (for SSL).
 If you opt for the native setup, we cover the Nginx reverse proxy process and SSL cert retrieval later in this post.

 ::: tip
 This is a very clean and effective method of P2P communications; however, sometimes NATs get in the way.
 We use [`p2p-circuit`](https://docs.libp2p.io/concepts/circuit-relay/) to get around that.